jmcantrell/bootstrap-void/README.md

 #### `$INSTALL_CONFIG/install`

-This script, if it exists, will be run in a chroot just after packages have been installed.
+This script, if it exists, will be run in a chroot just before finalization steps (boot loader configuration and initrd creation)

 ## Installation